 |

-CopyrightAll pictures, electronic design and concepts on this site are copy written.
-The Australian and international copyright belongs to myself and has been fully documented.
+Copyright: All pictures, electronic design and concepts on this site are copy written.
 Copyright Matthew Skinner 1st May 2005.
-Please contact me before reproducing any content from this web site.
-Here's my light after its first dive, more pictures at each step of the building process are on page two.
+Please contact me before reproducing any contents from this web site.
+Here is my first DIY dive light after its first SCUBA dive.
+More pictures at each step of the building process are on page two. ![]()

 Design RequirementsAfter seeing a few HID and MR16 halogen canister underwater dive lights I wanted to build my own.
 The main reason for looking at DIY dive lights was that commercial lights cost around us$500+ here in Australia for basic models which were far from perfect for my needs.
 After searching the internet I came across a few different designs and none were foolproof or well thought out in the existing DIY dive-light pages.
 Either the designs required expensive tools like a lathe, took a long time to custom make parts, or the light was not strong enough to withstand enough water pressure.
 I wanted an under-water dive light for scuba diving which was.

-Whilst HID is still a good option for a dive light, I also know about over driving a Mr16 halogen globe above the manufacturers ratings.
-The idea behind over driving is not new and is used in many applications.
-For example, photographers use special halogen lamps which have a life of 20 hours and create pure white light.
-Here's a PDF document which has real data on just what you can expect from over driving a mr16 globe.
-The specs to look at are CCT (constant color temp) and CP (candle power) which is interesting to see how much extra light and whiter output you will get for a small increase in voltage.
-5700K is achievable at 19 volts with 3,500 candle power and around 200 hours of lamp life under these conditions.
-200 hours is a lot of night diving and for a cheap globe this is the way I prefer to run my dive light as the idea behind DIY is to build something which is great without spending a lot of money.
-Overdriving does increase the risk of a cold globe blowing when turned on due to the extra heat, this is only one of many reasons why I designed the dive light genie dive light dimmer electronics to allow the safe usage of Halogens at a higher voltage.
-I've now been diving the light for more than 300 hours and still not blown a globe.
-Comparing lamp life and cost.HID will last <1000 hours in ideal conditions when creating white light, and a halogen will last around 200 hours (depending on how high a voltage you use) when creating the same white light under ideal conditions.
+Over Driving a Halogen, lamp life and cost.As mentioned above a Halogen based light still has a few advantages over LED, by being easy to change the globe between dives.
+When on a budget the ability to change from a normal dive light to a video light can save you a lot of money and the need to have two different lights.
+Halogen based lights are also easier and cheaper to build then LED, although this is quickly out weighed by the extra burntime a LED will give from the same sized battery pack.
+Halogen can be made to create white and lots of light that will over power a 10 watt HID, you can do this at the cost of reduced life of the $2 halogen globes by over driving them.
+This can be done without reducing reliability by using a Dive Light Genie.
+A HID will last <1000 hours in ideal conditions when creating white light, and a halogen will last around 200 hours (depending on how high a voltage you use) when creating the same white light under ideal conditions.
 HID lamps cost us$100 and up, compared to us$2 for a cheap halogen lamp.
 It makes halogen lamps overdriven very good value for money, especially when you consider how many hours you are likely to go diving with a torch in a year.
 Another good reason is if the light head is flooded which may happen, a cheap mr16 is not a big deal to replace and all stores keep them in stock even in remote places. ie on a diving holiday.
 All globes including HID will produce nice light when new, and as they get older will dullen and change color, an old HID lamp will no longer be as bright and white as it once was when new, the same is true of halogen.
 The cost of putting in a new globe makes halogen very attractive.
 Beam angles is another consideration I took into account when choosing the lamp to base my DIY dive light on as a narrow beam (spot) looks/is brighter and penetrates dirty water without backscatter much better than a Flood (wide angled globe).
 This is the reason why commercial HID lights look to be so much brighter than halogen lights as the HID globes normally have a much narrower and tighter beam of light.
 People rarely compare apples with apples and think HID is the best you can get which is not really the case depending on what your needs are.
 As some dives I would want a flood 38 degree to light up a huge area evenly, and other dives I would want a spot 10 degree light to reach further, I found cheap halogens allowed me to change the light to suit the dive and conditions.
 A 10 degree spot in dirty water not only allows you to see further it also makes signaling to a buddy much easier.
 Try doing an OK signal with an underwater flood dive light, it just does not work and you end up blinding your dive buddy with your underwater torch.
 Sorry to anyone who dives with me when I take the light and camera :) To give you an idea of the life of a halogen globe at different voltages.
 10 cells = 12.0 v = 6,000 hours12 cells = 14.4 v =1,500 hours 14 cells = 16.8 v = 350 hours 17 cells = 20.4 v = 120 hours 18 cells = 21.6 v = 50 hours The same is true of dimming the globe below the rated voltage.

 Switch